distancify/Distancify.LitiumAddOns.MediaMapper/README.md

 }
 ```

-Next, you need to register at least one media mapper in the dependency injection container, using your newly created profiler:
+Next, you need to register at least one media mapper in the dependency injection container, using your newly created profiler.
+Each Mapper instance monitors a folder in the Media Archive module:

 ```csharp
 public class MediaMapperInstaller : IComponentInstaller